bbc/gel-sass-tools/README.md

 ## Breaking Change: v4.0.0

-v4.0.0 of GEL Grid uses the [@use](https://sass-lang.com/documentation/at-rules/use/) and [@forward](https://sass-lang.com/documentation/at-rules/forward/) approach and removes [@import](https://sass-lang.com/documentation/at-rules/import/).
+v4.0.0 of GEL Sass Tools implements the [@use](https://sass-lang.com/documentation/at-rules/use/) and [@forward](https://sass-lang.com/documentation/at-rules/forward/) approach and removes [@import](https://sass-lang.com/documentation/at-rules/import/).

-This has a number of consequences, but mostly the impact comes to how other modules are now loaded in and how you can access variables.
-Namespaces now come into play so please read the sass documention linked to above.
+This has a number of consequences; how modules are loaded, and how to access variables.
+Namespaces now come into play, so please read the sass documention links above to learn more.

 In addition there were a number of __browser prefixes__ used in versions prior to v4.
 Given how much the browser landscape has changed since they were added, it is __now time to remove them__.